cloud-hero/api-docs/index.html.md

 }
 ```

-To query your environments, send a GET requst to `/environments/environment_id/query`
+To execute an action against your environments, send a POST requst to `/environments/environment_id/action`

 Parameter | Description
 --------- | -----------
 environment_id | ID of environment that you want to query
+action_type | Type of actions: start, stop, delete, query

 <aside class="success">
 Remember — a happy kitten is an authenticated kitten!